 The project will utilise high resolution data from a number of spacecraft, and involves programming in Python or IDL.
 Depending on the interest of the student, numerical modeling in collaboration with colleagues from Oslo is also a possibility.

 Supervisor: Prof Lyndsay Fletcher

 Solar flares are dramatic bursts of particles and radiation from the solar atmosphere produced when energy is released suddenly from the coronal magnetic field.
 Although flares have a very beautiful appearance at short wavelengths (extreme UV and X-rays), the majority of the flare radiation is emitted in the optical part of the spectrum, which is thus a region rich in diagnostic information.
-This project will focus on the analysis of ground-based solar flare observations, taken with the Dunn Solar Telescope and other ground-based instruments.
+This project will focus on the analysis of ground-based solar flare observations, taken with the Swedish Solar Telescope and other ground-based instruments.
 Possible research topics include